TheGiftsProject/isc_analytics/README.md

 gem 'isc_analytics'
 ```

-Then create an initializer file in your `config/initialize` directory containing the initial config of your analytics.
+Then add an initializer file in your `config/initializers` directory containing the initial config of your analytics.

 ## Configuration